- LATEST BLOG POST

 The underlying principle has been that if a system is designed to withstand all the individual worst-case credible accidents, then it is “by definition” protected against any credible accident.
 That does not cover for uncertainties, inter-dependencies and common cause failures which unfortunately do characterize accidents in our world.

-ORE Risk-Informed Decision-Making (RIDM) is a deliberative process that uses a set of performance measures (we call them success criteria), together with other considerations, to “inform” decision-making.
+ORE Risk-Informed Decision-Making (RIDM) is a deliberative process that uses a set of performance measures (we call them success criteria), and other considerations, to “inform” decision-making.
 The ORE RIDM process acknowledges that human judgment has a relevant role in decisions, and that technical information cannot be the unique basis for decision-making.

 ORE RIDM is applicable for decisions that typically have one or more of the following characteristics, independently from the financial stakes significance: